MartinP3/portfolio/README.md

 ### Installing

 ```
-Clone the repository with GitHub desktop
+Clone the repository with GitHub Desktop
 ```

 Or